Japan Crude Cocktail: Fukushima Disaster 2011

-Following the Fukushima Nuclear accident in March 2011, all 50 reactors in the country were recorded as offline by 2012.
+Following the Fukushima nuclear accident in March 2011, all 50 reactors in the country were recorded as offline by 2012.
 One fifth of Japan's energy generating capacity was lost as a result.
 The loss of domestic energy sources created immense pressure on the Japanese economy as demand for LNG imports rose substantially.
 In the initial years and immediately after the disaster, LNG imports accounted for 40% of Japan's power.
 The sudden steep incline in demand rapidly drove prices.
 From 2010 to 2012, JCC rose from US$79.43/bbl to US$114.75/bbl.
 It was not until 2015 when some of Japan's nuclear plants were restarted, that JCC prices to return to a lower price.

-COVID-19 Pandemic
+COVID-19 pandemic

-In 2020, the COVID-19 exponentially infected all parts of the globe, creating an international health outbreak and pandemic.
+In 2020, COVID-19 exponentially infected all parts of the globe, creating an international health outbreak and pandemic.
 Many nations were sent into lockdown as a result of the health risks.
 The World Bank stated that the "global economic shock of the COVID-19 pandemic has driven most commodity prices down and is expected to result in substantially lower prices over 2020".
 This is due to the mass mandatory quarantine that restricted any movement of people, domestically and internationally.
 Lockdown created a halt in economic activity as people were unable to leave home to attend jobs or to support the economy (e.g. tourism, travel, shopping), affecting both supply and demand.
 Inability for movement impacted the oil industry heavily as travel restrictions correlate to a cut in demand for jet fuel.
 The closure of factories and reduced commute amid the crisis further reduced need for fuels.

 In Japan, crude oil imports dropped by 25% in 2020, with only 2.28 million barrels per day imported in May 2020.
 This figure is the lowest it has been in 53 years.
 This is a direct result of the abrupt freeze of production and supply amid the pandemic.
 Price of the JCC during the pandemic can be observed in the table generated below.
 Prices fell to US$24.55/bb in June 2020 as demand for crude oil in Japan dramatically declined.